-- Oded Fehr as Admiral Vance
+- Oded Fehr as Admiral Vance (Unconfirmed)

 The biggest cast member not returning is Michelle Yeoh as Philippa Georgiou.
 The character is getting her own Trek spinoff called Section 31.
 Georgiou left Discovery via the Guardian of Forever in "Terra Firma Part 2," marking the second time Yeoh has "left" Discovery.
 Prime Universe Philippa Georgiou was killed by Klingons in the second episode of Discovery ever, "The Battle at the Binary Stars."